Program Requirements

 MATH 2801 Honors Mathematics I may replace both MATH 1510 Calculus I and MATH 1520 Calculus II.
 MATH 2802 Honors Mathematics II may replace MATH 2130 Calculus III.

 PHYSICS 2170 Introduction to Quantum Physics and additional mathematics courses are also recommended.
-The optional CHEM 1101 First-Year Opportunity: Why is Chemistry Called the Central Science? is open to first-year students, highlighting research activities in the department.
+The optional CHEM 1101 First-Year Opportunity: Why is Chemistry Called The Central Science? is open to first-year students, highlighting research activities in the department.

 A working knowledge of computer programming and of a foreign language, such as German or Russian, is encouraged for the Chemistry major but not required.